goFrendiAsgard/zaruba/docs/core-concepts/task/task-anatomy.md

     start: [bash, -c 'echo {{ .GetConfig "foo" }} {{ .GetConfig "spam" }}']
 ```

->  ⚠️ __WARNING:__ Seriusly, don't use this unless you a very good reason.
-This mechanism was created before `configRef` and `envRef` created.
-This property is merely here for historical purpose, quick workaround (that need to be fixe later), and lure the 👿 demon.
+>  ⚠️ __WARNING:__ Don't use this unless you a very good reason.
+This mechanism was created before `configRef` and `envRef` exists.
+This property is merely here for historical purpose or quick workaround (that need to be fixed later).

 # Location